 End of Year Action Items

-If you have not already done so for 2009, NOW is the time to open a Roth IRA account.
-If you do have existing Roth IRAs, be sure to contribute as much as possible before the end of 2009.
+If you have not already done so, NOW is the time for opening a Roth IRA account.
+If you do have existing Roth IRAs, be sure to contribute as much as possible this year so you can enjoy the tax sheltered benefits come tax time.

 Also, if you participate in an employer sponsored Flexible Spending Account… NOW is the time to discover your remaining balance and spend it before you lose it!